 Bollards are an essential tool for a wide variety of projects, with many different types of bollards and materials available.
-Today we’re going to discover what is a bollard in construction, as well as some of the materials that are used in the construction of bollards.
+Today we’re going to discover what is a bollard in construction, as well as some of the materials used in the construction of bollards.
 No matter what type of construction project you are working on currently, you’ll find that bollards can help to improve the safety and efficiency of your work.

 What are bollards in construction?